mrengy/vanguard-history/README.md

 Documenting the history of the Santa Clara Vanguard through stories.
 Will be launched at [history.scvanguard.org](https://history.scvanguard.org) (not yet live).
-Note in order to access the site, first you may need to enter a separate username / password of "historyscv" / "scv1967".
+Note in order to access the site, first you may need to log into the WordPress site.
+If you don't have an account and need one, ask Mike Eng.

 Uses [Composer](https://getcomposer.org/) for dependency (plugin) management.